carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 - Understand advantages and disadvantages of decision trees and random forests
 - Identify evidence of overfitting
 keypoints:
-- Decision trees are easy to visualize and intuitive to understand
+- Decision trees require less effort to visualize interpret than other models
 - Decision trees are prone to overfitting
 - Random forests solve many of the problems of decision trees but are more difficult to interpret
 ---